prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

   - [5. optimization function $arg \ min$](#5-optimization-function-arg--min)

-> Machine learning engineers are afraid of overfitting anymore.
+> Machine learning engineers are afraid of overfitting.

 First they detect overfitting and then they try to avoid it.
 Here are the common techniques to prevent overfitting.